sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 <h4>Calculating probablity of a given review belonging to a class:</h4>

-Consider the below example, we will see how to use the priop probablities to calculate the probablity of this review belonging to class **Urinary Tract Infection**.
+Consider the below example, we will see how to use the priop probabilities to calculate the probablity of this review belonging to class **Urinary Tract Infection**.

 <pre>